chpc-tech-eval/scc/Tutorial_2/README.md

 Addresses: Hit <Add> and enter the IP address (found in OpenStack) for this interface.
 After the IP address, add the text "/24" to the end.
 It should read as <ip_address>/24 with no spaces.
 The "/24" is the subnet mask of the IP address in CIDR notation.

-Gateway: Enter the gateway address here.
-This will be the ACE Lab gateway for the external network of the head node.
+***Gateway: Enter the gateway address here.
+This will be the Sebowa gateway for the external network of the head node.

 DNS servers: Hit <Add> and enter 8.8.8.8.
 This is the public DNS server of Google and is used to look up website names.
 (NB: DNS is explained later!)
 Hit <OK> at the bottom of the screen.